Apparently next Wednesday is National Grilled Cheese Sandwich Day. I know, we don’t care either: It’s always grilled cheese day in our hearts.

 Okay so now we’re just brazenly cheating: This slathered biscuit at Tom Douglas’s biscuit emporium in South Lake Union isn’t a grilled cheese in the slightest, and really isn’t a sandwich either.
 But can we help it if the ham, egg, Beecher’s cheddar, and apple mustard biscuit fires on all the same cylinders?
 The cheese comes melted all over the ruffles of ham, the apple mustard grabs you by the lapels, and the biscuit makes such a tenderly satisfying base you may question all other sandwiches, forever.

-We adore these careful cocktail bars, on Phinney Ridge and in Magnolia, for their tidy cozy senses of place and, frankly, for their exquisite New York white cheddar on Columbia City Bakery potato bread.
+We adore this careful cocktail bar on Phinney Ridge for its tidy cozy senses of place and, frankly, for their exquisite New York white cheddar on Columbia City Bakery potato bread.
 The grilled cheese sandwich comes with a frothy serving of tomato soup, a brilliant light compliment.

 Another grilled cheese truck—this one you see in front of the library downtown—has two claims to fame: a long list of sandwiches (a half-dozen of which are offered daily), and parmesan bread.
 (Three claims to fame if you count the grilled mac and cheese.)
 The bigger combos can be pretty sloppy so grab lots of napkins or order something on the plain side, like the Classic (made of three local cheddars).
 The very popular Bluesy Chick marries blue cheese with Mt.
 Townsend smoky jack, over house-smoked chicken.